Configuration files

 }

-For example, here's what the tile.json for a private, steering-only tile might look like:
+For example, here's what the tile.json for a private, rules-only tile might look like:

-And here's a tile that includes steering as a complement:
+And here's a tile that includes rules as a complement:

 tile.json supports a number of straightforwardly-named fields: